Couple indicted for kidnapping and murdering pregnant Arkansas woman - NewsBreak

 SPRINGFIELD, Mo. — A Pineville, Mo., couple has been indicted by a federal grand jury for their roles in the kidnapping and murder of a pregnant Arkansas woman.

 Amber Waterman, 42, and her husband, Jamie Waterman, 42, were charged in a two-count indictment returned by a federal grand jury in Springfield, Mo.
 Today’s indictment replaces separate criminal complaints that charged the Watermans with the same crimes on Nov.
 3, 2022.
-The Watermans remain in federal custody.Suspect accused of kidnapping, killing pregnant NW Arkansas woman, unborn child faces new murder charges
+The Watermans remain in federal custody.Gramercy man to serve 30 years for fatal shooting at Lutcher apartment

 Amber Waterman is charged with one count of kidnapping resulting in death.
 The indictment alleges that, between Oct.
 31 and Nov.
 2, 2022, Amber Waterman kidnapped Ashley Bush in order to claim her unborn child as her own.
 She allegedly transported Ashley Bush from Maysville, Arkansas, to Pineville.
 The indictment alleges the kidnapping resulted in her death.